patternfly/patternfly-react/CONTRIBUTING.md

   - When your stories contain multiple files, put them in a subfolder named `Stories`
   - `src/**/*.stories.js` and `src/**/Stories/` are excluded from the package build output
 - Documentation for PatternFly 4
-  - Provide documentation for your component with examples in the component's example directory. examples (e.g `Listgroup/examples/SimpleListGroup.js`)
+  - Provide documentation for your component with a single Markdown file. (e.g., `ListGroup.md`) See how to write documentation in the [`react-docs` README](./packages/patternfly-4/react-docs/README.md)
-  - All examples should be added to the component's documentation file (`ComponentName.docs.js`) exports.
-    See the getting started guide for more information on [Adding documentation](./GETTING-STARTED.md#adding-component-documentation)
 - When writing a component and you want to use the classnames package, be sure to import and name it `classNames`.
 For example - `import classNames from 'classnames'`
 - When destructuring or spreading expressions , use ...props as the variable name.
 - Exporting components from other libraries (without manipulating them)